mkannika/clash-of-clans-flutter/README.md

 ![Poster](https://github.com/user-attachments/assets/09c8cea3-2e8c-4eb2-9952-9b95dd503921)
 ## Special Thanks 🙏
-A big thank you to the talented Figma designer who created the original design that inspired this project.
+A big thank you to the talented [Figma](https://www.figma.com/design/oteEWNMRgzxrK5sVQCMXBT/Clash-of-Clans-UI-(Community)?node-id=182-947&node-type=frame&m=dev) designer who created the original design that inspired this project.
 I don’t know who you are, but your work made a real difference — and I truly appreciate it!

 # Flutter Mini Project: A Showcase of Clean and Scalable Flutter Development